open-metadata/docs/README.md

 This repo follows a typical Next.js project structure.
 To contribute, you'll only edit Markdown files within the `content/` folder.

 - `components/` Contains JS and MDX files.
-  - `components/content/` Has the templates for building the connector docs.
 - `content/` This is where all the Markdown files live.
 This is the only folder you'll edit.
 - `lib/` Contains JS files.
 - `pages/` You'll never have to edit this folder.
 It contains JSX files that handle the complex index page, mapping of URL slugs, and rendering of Markdown pages in `content/`.